 3. Where is the best place to buy the Seago electric toothbrush?

-To my knowledge this is currently the only place that you can buy it from.
+To my knowledge this was the only place that you can buy it from.

 Why should you listen to us?

 Electric Teeth is an independent organisation with a mission to simplify dental health.